swetha4444/ML-and-DL-algorithms-from-scratch/README.md

 # ML-and-DL-algorithms-from-scratch
 Machine Learning and Deep Learning  algorithm implementations from only using vanilla python and numpy library.

+## Gradient Descend
+Gradient descent is an optimization algorithm used to minimize some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.

 ## K-Means
 K-Means Clustering is an Unsupervised Learning algorithm, which groups the unlabeled dataset into different clusters.
 It allows us to cluster the data into different groups and a convenient way to discover the categories of groups in the unlabeled dataset on its own without the need for any training.